Purdue-ISL/Flexile/README.md

 ### topology configuration

-The topology configuration file specifies
+The topology configuration file for single traffic class specifies

 1. Beta: target availability
 2. Total number of traffic matrices in the traffic matrix file